cvdabbeele/cloudOneOnAWS/README.md

 * Within Cloud9 Preferences -> AWS Settings -> Credentials -> AWS managed temporary credentials -> Disable
 -->

-2. In Cloud9, disable the `AWS-managed temporary credentials`
+#### 2. Disable the AWS-managed temporary credentials
-Click on the AWS Cloud9 tab in the Cloud9 menu bar.
-The tab may also show as a cloud with a number 9 in it.
+In the Cloud9 environment, go to the Cloud9 menu bar and click on the AWS Cloud9 tab (it shows the number 9 in a cloud icon).
 If you don't see the menu bar as indicated in the screenshot below, hover the mouse over the top of the window.
 The menu bar should roll down and become visible.
 Go to -> Preferences (see "1") -> scroll down and expand "AWS Settings" (see "2")-> Credentials -> uncheck "AWS managed temporary credentials"  (see "3").
 ![AWS Settings](images/DisableAWSManagedTemporaryCredentials.png)

-3. configure AWS cli
+#### 3. Configure AWS CLI with your keys and region

 ```shell
 aws configure
 ```